 NBME Subject Examinations are an important part of the educational process, evaluating the performance of a large, representative group of examinees at the same stage of training.
 These exams are used throughout the curriculum as one part of the evaluation process.
 Students are required to take NBME Subject Examinations at scheduled times and locations.
-Those students granted accommodations for testing must present them to Ms. Sherice Allen-Henry, Assistant Director of Medical Education, a letter from the Department of Accessibility Services each semester outlining the student's specific accommodations.
+Those students granted accommodations for testing must make sure that clerkship coordinators and Dr. Hairston are aware of their need for accommodation.
+It is recommended for students to email the clerkship director and clerkship coordinator with their DAS letter at the beginning of each clerkship.